OscarAspelin95/nanopore_sim_rs/README.md

 # nanopore_sim_rs
-Simulate full length nanopore amplicon reads using a first order Markov chain like algorithm.
+Simulate full length nanopore amplicon reads.

+- Uses a Markov chain like algorithm to simulate phred scores.
+- Introduces random errors based on the number of expected errors from the simulated phred scores.

 ## Requirements
 - Linux OS (Ubuntu 24.04.2)